cruentusmors/Claude.ai-Font-Fix/readme.md

 # Claude Font Fix

-A professional Chrome extension that transforms Claude.ai's serif fonts into clean, readable sans-serif fonts with advanced customization and performance optimization.
+A professional Chrome extension that transforms Claude.ai's serif fonts into clean, readable sans-serif fonts with advanced customization, real-time analytics, and enterprise-grade performance optimization.

 ## 📖 Overview

 Claude.ai uses serif fonts by default for AI responses, which can be harder to read for some users.
-This extension automatically replaces those serif fonts with clean, modern sans-serif fonts across the entire Claude interface with real-time toggle functionality, advanced customization options, and enterprise-level performance optimization.
+This extension automatically replaces those serif fonts with clean, modern sans-serif fonts across the entire Claude interface with real-time toggle functionality, comprehensive analytics, advanced customization options, and enterprise-level performance optimization.

 ## ✨ Features